mcdr65/mcdr65/README.md

 - 👋 Hi, I’m @mcdr65
 - 👀 I’m interested in philosophy, history of physics, quantitative research methodology and biostatistics.
-- 🌱 I’m currently working as a statistics consultant at the Institute of Physiotherapy, Zurich University of Applied Sciences.
+- 🌱 I’m currently working as a statistics consultant at the School of Health Professions, Bern University of Applied Sciences.
 - ❤️ I like 🏃

 ****************************
-🏢 André Meichtry, Dozent Institut für Physiotherapie\
+🏢 André Meichtry\
-Zürcher Hochschule für Angewandte Wissenschaften ZHAW\
-Technikumstr.
-71, 8401 Winterthur\
-Tel: 058 934 64 86
+Bernstrasse 71\
+3175 Flamatt\

 <!---